Putting Education Within Reach for Ethiopian Children

 and become famous, too."

-children in Ethiopia, an education is out of reach.
+Unfortunately for many Ethiopia kids, an education is out of reach.
 But with your help, they can

 attend school and achieve their goals.

-A Lack of Opportunities
+A Lack of Opportunities: Education and Ethiopia’s Economy

 Today, many Ethiopian

-children do not have access to the educational opportunities they need to
+kids do not have access to the educational opportunities they need to

 school-age children succumb to diseases associated with a low standard of